SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

     @pageobject(page_type="Listing", object_name="MyObject__c")
     class MyObjectListingPage(ListingPage):

-The first line register this class as a page object for a listing page for the object ``MyObject__c``.
+The first line registers this class as a page object for a listing page for the object ``MyObject__c``.
 The second line begins the class definition.